caido/documentation/src/guides/plugins/notebook.md

 - The editor panes are accessed using the `caido.window.getActiveEditor()?.getSelectedText();` method.
 - If no selection is made, a prompt window will appear asking the user to supply input.
-- Either note value options are stored in the `currentSelect` variable.
 - Once the value is received, if the note was taken while within a specific Caido [Project](/reference/features/workspace/projects.md) then the API call to get the current Project name is made via the `caido.graphql.currentProject()` method.
 - If you are currently within a Project, then the Project's name will be included in the `datetimeCell` of the table.
 - If you are not currently within a project, "No Project Selected" will be included instead.